MandyHole/football-quiz/README.md

 When initially selecting colours, I chose colours associated with football (green pitch, black/white ball, red card) and utilised <a href="https://webaim.org/resources/contrastchecker/" target="new" aria-label="WebAim Colour Checker website - opens in new window">WebAIM's colour contrast checker</a> to ensure the shades and combinations that I used on the site met AAA standards.

 ### Buttons
+After testing, I realised that the button functions only ran properly if they were aligned with buttons already in the DOM (i.e., I couldn't just make them as temperal literals and have the functions run as required)

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: